DKNorad/shakes_and_fidget_web_bot/README.md

   - Academy - Collect the experience.
   - Quarry - Collect the stone.
   - Woodcutter's Hut - Collect the wood.
+- **Underground:**
+  - Soul Extractor - Collect the souls.
+  - Gold Pit - Collect the gold.
+  - Lure all 5 heroes for the day.
 - **Dr. Abawuwu:**
   - Collect the daily bonus.
   - Spin the wheel.